 To invoke above reason, information should have following characteristics:

-1. Information should relate to third party, including public authority.
+1. Information should relate to third party, inc

 Of late defiance of orders of Information Commissioners has become rampant.
 The only remedy with the information seeker is to lodge a complaint with Chief Information Commissioner, who routinely issues another order for compliance that too after a delay ranging from 6 to 36 months depending upon efficiency and pendency of CIC/SIC.
 Commissions hardly invoke powers of Civil Court vested in it u/s 18.3 to ensure speedy compliance with its own orders.